RosettaCommons/documentation/scripting_documentation/RosettaScripts/multistage/MRSTools.md

 multistage_rosetta_scripts.default.linuxgccrelease -convert -parser:protocol existing_script.xml -job_definition_file new_script.xml
 ```

+###Reverse Converter

+You can also convert a multistage rosetta script to a traditional rosetta script by using
+`-revert` or `-reverse_convert` (both do the same thing).
+Rosetta will load in the multistage rosetta script using the `-job_definition_file` option
+and will print the conversion to the console or to the filename defined by `parser:protocol`
+if that option is provided.
+Rosetta will only move the data elements from `<Common/>` to the new script.

 ##Estimate Memory

 (WARNING: This is experimental and currently tends to underestimate by a factor of roughly 2x)